 Though this language seems reasonable on its face, I recently learned that there are a number of single family properties that have been lawfully conducting short-term rentals pursuant to the current language of permitted uses in the apartment districts, but have not been classified in the Short Term Rental classification for real property tax purposes.
-For those properties, the highlighted language above would serve to strip them of a vested property right, and RAM would like to see that avoided.
+For those properties, the highlighted language above would serve to strip them of a vested property right, and I would like to see that avoided.
 Admittedly, I am disappointed by those property owners for not informing the Real Property Tax office of their actual use as short-term rentals, but those property owners never had an explicit requirement to do so under the law.
 Moreover, there was no official mechanism by which these non-condominium properties could declare their use as short term rentals.
 Therefore, the County cannot legally or ethically strip these property owners of a vested property right.
 To do so would be punishing them for failing to comply with an obligation they never had according to laws that were never written.
 Nevertheless, they did have an obligation to pay Transient Accommodations Tax.
 With that in mind, I would like to recommend some minor changes to the highlighted language above in order to preserve property rights.
-Specifically, I would add "or payment of transient accommodations tax" at the end of (G)(2) and change the cutoff date to the effective date of the bill to make it read as follows:

-2. Transient vacation rental use was conducted in any lawfully existing dwelling unit within the building or structure prior to January 1, 2021, as determined by real property tax class or payment of transient accommodations tax.
+Specifically, I would add "or payment of transient accommodations tax" at the end of (G)(2) and change the cutoff date to the effective date of the bill to make it read as follows: 2.
+Transient vacation rental use was conducted in any lawfully existing dwelling unit within the building or structure prior to January 1, 2021, as determined by real property tax class or payment of transient accommodations tax.
 These simple changes would be beneficial for a couple of reasons.
 First, it would help the County avoid costly legal challenges because it cures the unconstitutional infringements on individual property rights that were a part of the previous version of the bill, and keeps the bill from changing the legal consequences of action committed ex post facto.
-Second, these changes will serve to increase the Short Term Rental tax base without any net increase in the number of people actually operating short-term rentals.
+Second, these changes will serve to increase the Short Term Rental tax base without any net increase in the number of people actually operating shortterm rentals.
+2 I recently took the liberty of sharing these proposed amendments with all my friends.
+I will happily support this legislation as it continues through the Council process.
+I will fully supports the County's vigorous enforcement against unpermitted and illegal TVRs, therefore we don't oppose the intent of the offered amendments.

-I recently took the liberty of sharing these proposed amendments with Michele McLean, Jacky Takakura, Michael Hopper, and Richelle Thomson via email on August 4th, 2020.
-Director McLean was kind enough to respond, and she was supportive of my recommendation given the fact that it balances the owners' right to conduct the use with their observing of the law.
-It is my sincere hope that this Committee also recognizes that key balance and is willing to adopt the recommendations outlined above.
-If so, RAM will happily support this legislation as it continues through the Council process.

-Regarding the additional amendments proposed by Committee Chair Paltin in correspondence dated August 20, 2020, RAM would like to bring up a point of caution.
-RAM fully supports the County's vigorous enforcement against unpermitted and illegal TVRs, therefore we don't oppose the intent of the offered amendments.
-Nevertheless, in my time as an attorney, I've come across several individuals who would be unjustly harmed by this language if implemented.
-Specifically, I've represented a number of clients who have either had tenants unlawfully attempt to sublet a property for short-term use without any knowledge of the landlord, and I've also represented legal STRH operators who have had their ads copied and duplicated on other sites unbeknownst to them by individuals trying to perpetrate fraud over the internet.
-In both instances, these property owners had no knowledge or control over the advertisements being posted, and really had no ability to defend themselves against County enforcement action.
 Therefore, I urge you to incorporate language that would seek to protect those property owners, as opposed to further victimizing them and capitalizing on an unreasonable burden of proving their innocence.

-In conclusion, I thank you for your time and consideration, and I urge you to adopt RAM's recommendations outlined above.
-If adopted, RAM will happily support this legislation.
-If not, we will actively oppose any language that infringes upon vested property rights.
+In conclusion, I thank you for your time and consideration, and I urge you to adopt recommendations outlined above.
+If adopted, I will happily support this legislation.
+If not, I will actively oppose any language that infringes upon vested property rights.

-Mahalo,
+Mahalo, Ronald Stebbins